venila880/Expense-Tracker-Web-App/README.md

 Click "Plot Monthly Expenses" to generate a pie chart.

-Screenshots

-(Add relevant screenshots of the application interface and features here.)

 Known Issues

 Ensure that all required fields are filled before adding an expense.